 There is a comprehensive infection control programme.
 Policies include a pandemic plan.
-There are a sufficient number of personal protective equipment available.
+There are sufficient quantities of personal protective equipment available.
 Staff receive education related to the implementation of their policies and pandemic plan.

 Surveillance data is undertaken.
 Infection incidents are collected and analysed for trends and the information used to identify opportunities for improvements.
-Staff are informed about infection control practises through meetings, and education sessions.
-Covid-19 response plans are in place and the service has access to personal protective equipment supplies.
-There have been two outbreaks reported since the previous audit.
+Staff are informed about infection control practices through meetings, and education sessions.

+Covid-19 response plans are in place and the service has access to PPE supplies.
+There have been two outbreaks (Covid-19) reported since the previous audit.

-Here taratahi Restraint and seclusion
+Here taratahi | Restraint and seclusion

-Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.
-Subsections applicable to this service fully attained service fully attained.
+Includes 4 subsections that support outcomes where Services shall aim for a restraint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this service fully attained.

-The restraint coordinator is the clinical nurse manager.
+The restraint coordinator is a registered nurse.
 The facility was restraint free at the time of audit.
-Encouraging a restraint free environment is included as part of the education and training plan.
-The service considers least restrictive practices, implementing de-escalation techniques and alternative interventions, and would only use an approved restraint as the last resort.
+Encouraging a restraint-free environment is included as part of the education and training plan.
+The service considers least restrictive practices, implementing de-escalation techniques and alternative interventions, and only uses an approved restraint as the last resort.